aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 end
 ```

-In this simple code snippet, I'm demonstrating that I'm creating a new class, People.
+In this simple code snippet, I'm demonstrating that I'm creating a new class, Person.
 Within this class, I have a class variable titled, "people".
 My desired functionality for this class variable is the aggregation of all instances created.
 In this case, each new "person" that is instantiated will get added via the shovel functionality into the class variable of "people".

 **Class Methods and Instance Methods**

 Lastly, I'd like to touch on the differences between a class method and an instance method.
 An class method works on the entire class - that is its "scope".
-Looking at the below, leveraging our "Person" class, if I was to create a class method, it could look like this:
+Looking at the below, leveraging our "Person" class, if I were to create a class method, it could look like this:

 ```
 class Person